JayminMunjani/JayminMunjani/README.md

 - 👋 Hi, I’m @JayminMunjani
 - 👀 I’m interested in Website development
-- 🌱 I’m learned a Node js
+- 🌱 I’m a Web developer
 - 💞️ I’m looking to collaborate on with intresting projects
 - 📫 How to reach me munjanijaymin@gmail.com